E3 2012

 The Electronic Entertainment Expo 2012 (E3 2012) was the 18th E3 held.
-The event took place at the Los Angeles Convention Center in Los Angeles, California.
-It began on June 5, 2012, and ended on June 7, 2012, with 45,700 total attendees.
+The event took place at the Los Angeles Convention Center in Los Angeles, California, from June 5, 2012, until June 7, 2012, with 45,700 total attendees.
 It was televised on Spike and streamed online to computers, mobile devices, PlayStation Home and on Xbox Live via IGN's application.
 This was the last event to be broadcast by G4 along with being the last one to feature a physical press conference by Nintendo which mainly focused on games that were coming to the then upcoming Wii U video game console that launched later that year and was later considered to be a commercial failure.

 Press conferences

 Prior to the show, several companies made announcements regarding their products.
 Nintendo unveiled a new design for the Wii U controller, known now as the Wii U GamePad, along with a slightly modified console.
 Each of the three major console producers have also held or planned press conferences.